 Due to its ability to attract lots of butterflies and hummingbirds, it’s a great addition to a pollinator garden.

-What are the Best Times of Year to Plant Texas Sage?
+What are the Best Times of Year to Plant?

-Like with many herbaceous plants, the best time to plant Texas sage is in the spring or fall.
+Like with many herbaceous plants, the best time to plant is in the spring or fall.
 If you live in an area that receives frosts, you should plant in the spring.

-If you are planting in the spring, make sure the danger of frost has passed.
-Similarly, make sure fall-planted transplants have time to establish strong root systems before days turn dark and cold.
+If you are planting in the spring, ensure the danger of frost has passed.
+Similarly, ensure fall-planted transplants have time to establish robust root systems before days turn dark and cold.

 If you live in a frost-prone area, start seeds a month or two before the last frost date.
-By the time the seedlings are large enough to plant, temperatures will be warm.
+When the seedlings are large enough to plant, temperatures will be warm.

 If you want to purchase transplants, wait until the danger of frost has passed.

-Before you plant scarlet sage, check the soil and see if it is wet or compacted.
+Before you plant, check the soil and see if it is wet or compacted.
 If the area seems wet, choose another location.

 If the soil is heavy in clay, consider adding some sand or perlite to increase drainage.